Pointer swizzling: Example

 Records like these can be saved to a file in any order and reloaded without breaking the list.
 Other options include saving the file offset of the next node or a number indicating its position in the sequence of saved records, or simply saving the nodes in-order to the file.

 After loading such a list, finding a node based on its number is cumbersome and inefficient (serial search).
 Traversing the list was very fast with the original "next" pointers.
-To convert the list back to its original form, or swizzle the pointers, requires finding the address of each node and turning the id_number_of_next_node fields back into direct pointers to the right node.
+To convert the list back to its original form, or swizzle the pointers, requires finding the address of each node and turning the id_of_next_node fields back into direct pointers to the right node.

 Methods of unswizzling

 There are a potentially unlimited number of forms into which a pointer can be unswizzled, but some of the most popular include: